-Taking young children and babies to Disney World can be wonderful (if a little daunting!) so plan ahead with these great tips.
+Taking young children and babies to Disney World, Florida can be wonderful (if a little daunting!) so plan ahead with these great tips.
 Take a look at my other tips posts (the pretty red polkadot squares!) while you are here too.

 Find out where the Baby Care Centres are in each park before you go.
 They are brilliant, especially if you are breastfeeding and need to sit down.